LegendaryAKx3/goosemarket/Project/docs/user_stories.md

 As a student, I want to receive Goose Dollars for logging in
 so that I have currency to participate when I start.

-As a student, I want to earn Goose Dollars from consistent platform participation (not just login)
+As a student, I want to earn Goose Dollars from consistent platform participation
 so that I can continue playing even if I lose my initial balance.

 As a student, I want to browse open prediction events
 so that I can find interesting things to bet on.

-As a student, I want to filter events by category or group
-so that I can quickly find events relevant to me.
+As a student, I want to filter events by category or name so that I can quickly find events relevant to me.

 As a student, I want to view individual event pages